bkstar123/containerized-kbot/README.md

 **Note**:
 - ```docker stack deploy``` does not load **.env** file as ```docker-compose up``` does.
 So, we need to parse **.env** and pass all evironment variables to the context where ```docker stack deploy``` run
-- Docker **secrets** does not work properly with special characters
-- Sensitive data should not be put in the **.env** file.
-So in practice, you should not place your email password into **MAIL_PASSWORD** environment setting like my example

 ### 4.6 Update the Swarm with more advanced settings